hayngrinder808/mypage-to-ics/README.md

 2. Select all (⌘+A) and drag the contents to your bookmarks bar.
 3. Rename it to something useful (e.g. "Import Schedule").

-**Note**: This has only been tested with Safari on OS X and iOS.
+## Usage

+1. Navigate to MyPage Schedule.
+2. Select the week to import on the calendar.
+3. Open the bookmarklet (remember, it's a bookmark).
+The ICS file will download.

+**Note**: If using on OS X, the file will be named "Unknown" with no extension.
+  Manually add "`.ics`" to the filename to turn it into an ICS file.

 ## Known Issues

 * **Safari on iOS displays "Download Failed" message.**

   Ignore this message; this does not affect importing the schedule.
 Safari on iOS has strict file management.

-* **Safari on OS X downloads an "Unknown" file.**

-  Add `.ics` to the end of the filename.
-You should then be able to open it and import your schedule to Calendar.

 If you encounter any other issue, please open a new [issue](https://github.com/angeloashmore/mypage-to-ics/issues) with a description.